daz4126/Nanny-State/README.md

 All we've done so far is create a static piece of HTML.
 The view in **NANNY STATE** can display properties of the state using `${prop}` placeholders.

 Even though `View` is a property of the State object, it's not really practical to define it directly inside `State` like we did in the last example, especially when the view code becomes quite long.
-Instead, we can define it as a variable named `View`, then use object-shortand notation to add this to the `State` object, like so:
+Instead, we can define it as a variable named `View`, then use object-shortand notation to add this to the `State` object, like this:

 ```javascript
 const View = state => state.HTML`<h1>Hello ${state.name}</h1>`